Delruce/Delruce/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 - ✅ Digital Services Act
 - ❓ Social media is evil
-- ✅ The Crowd: A Study of the Popular Mind
-- ✅ The Long Tail
 ---------------------------------------------------------------------------------------------------------------------------------

 - 📫 How to reach me out: delruce@gmail.com